When comparing tour operator software, bike tour guides should look for a system that:

 Peek Pro is one of the more advanced booking platforms on the market, with dozens of features to support online growth strategies.
 In addition to expected tools like OTA integrations and a reseller network, Peek Pro has advanced marketing tools and even features to apply for business loans.

-Bike tour guides may like Peek Pro because they offer real-time inventory management, digital waivers, and tools to track the condition of bikes and equipment between customer experiences.
-Peek Pro also has convenient tools for customers; they can select their bike from your inventory before arrival and check bikes in and out with mobile apps.
+Bike tour guides may appreciate Peek Pro because it offers real-time inventory management, digital waivers, and tools to track the condition of bikes and equipment between customer experiences.
+Peek Pro also provides convenient tools for customers, allowing them to select their preferred bike from your inventory and check bikes in and out using mobile apps.

 Features